eWalker-TestLab/Documentation/BlueTeam.Lab_Ubuntu.md

 ### Prerequisites

-Basically, you only have to follow the instructions [here](https://github.com/op7ic/BlueTeam.Lab#prerequisites), but some additional steps are recommended.
+Some additional steps are recommended besides the original instructions [here](https://github.com/op7ic/BlueTeam.Lab#prerequisites).
 Thus, please use the following steps:

 1. Install *Azure CLI* using the following command.
 More details can be found in the [official documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).